Michaelwangxy/Semantic-Segmentation/README.md

 There is basically no computing power requirement for model training.
 Because the trained model is trained on the laptop.

-You can use the [pretrained models](https://github.com/Michaelwangxy/Semantic-Segmentation/releases) to evaluate without training.
+You can use the [pretrained models](https://github.com/Michaelwangxy/Semantic-Segmentation/releases) to evaluate without training.(releases!)

 ## Citation